AdvaniaSE/BicepTrainingLab/2. Exporting resources/lab.md

 # Exporting resources

-There are many different ways to get started creating bicep templates.
+There are many different ways to get started creating Bicep templates.
 In this lab we will look at different ways to use the Azure portal to help us create a bicep resource.

 In order to do this we will need access to an Azure account with a connected subscription.
-If you do not have one you can sign up for a free evaluation account with 200$ credit [here](https://azure.microsoft.com/en-us/free/)
+If you do not have one you can sign up for a free evaluation account with 200$ credit [here](https://azure.microsoft.com/en-us/free/).

 ## Creating a storage account in Azure

-In many cases you will already have a resource similar to the one you created in your Azure environment.
-Maybe you lift and shifted a server room, or you used to portal to test your design.
-In this lab we will simulate this scenario by first creating an Azure storage account in our Azure subscription.
+In many cases you will already have resources in Azure that have been created without the use of Infrastructure as Code(IaC).
+Maybe you lift and shifted servers from On-Premises, or you used the Azure Portal to test different services.
+In this lab we will simulate this scenario by first creating an Azure storage account in our Azure subscription using the portal.

 > Note: The recommended settings here are _NOT_ for production use.
 The setup is primarily for easy access and low cost lab.
-Production workloads may require higher levels of security, faster access, and better redundancy.
+Production workloads may require higher levels of security, faster access, and better redundancy options.

-- Log in to Azure
+- Log in to the Azure Portal using a web browser, [https://portal.azure.com/](https://portal.azure.com/)
 - Select `Create a resource`
 - In the marketplace, search for `Storage account`, and select the `storage account`resource by Microsoft from the list
 - Click `Create`
 - Recommended settings for our lab are
   - Basics
     - Create a new resource group
+    - Specify a globally unique name for your storage account
     - Choose a region close to you, for example 'West Europe' or 'Sweden Central'
     - Performance: Standard
     - Redundancy: Locally-redundant storage (LRS)